Elbe Germanic peoples

-The Elbe Germans (Elbgermanen) or Elbe Germanic peoples were Germanic tribes whose settlement area, based on archaeological finds, lay either side of the Elbe estuary on both sides of the river and which extended as far as Bohemia and Moravia, clearly the result of a migration up the Elbe river from the northwest in advance of the main Migration Period until the individual groups ran into the Roman Danube Limes around 200 AD.
+The Elbe Germanic peoples (Elbgermanen) are a category of Roman-era Germanic tribes (Germani) identified through archaeological finds.
+They originally lived on both side of the Elbe river, in the area where the earlier Jastorf culture is found, but their material culture spread south to the Danube, and west to the Rhine.

+The expansion of the Elbe Germanic material culture during the Roman era is generally understood to have involved migrations and conquests which correspond to Roman accounts of the Suebian peoples.
+In terms of languages, they are believed to have been speakers of an early predecessor of the West Germanic languages.

 Tribal affiliation

 The Elbe Germans included the tribes of the Semnones, Hermunduri, Quadi, Marcomanni and the Lombards.
 Historically they are possibly the same as the Irminones or Herminones mentioned by classical authors such as Tacitus, Pliny the Elder and Pomponius Mela.
 The most notable of these were the Suebic tribes.

 All or most of the modern languages thought to derive from the languages of these historical peoples are in the High German group of the West Germanic language family.

 By contrast with the settlement areas of the North Sea, Oder-Vistula and Rhine-Weser Germans (from which the Franks descended), there was a relatively uniform development in the economic and social spheres.
 This can be seen, for example, in the clear consistencies of material and intellectual culture (ceramics, appliances, weapons, jewellery, religious customs, etc.).
 This was due to the intensive contact between the Elbe Germanic tribes, as well as contact with other, more distant, Germanic tribes.

 Links with the Jastorf culture have been made.

 Based on the Roman sources, this cultural area was briefly united under Maroboduus (c.
 30 BC—AD 37), a Romanized king of the Germanic Suebi.